The Cross-Domain State Preservation Functor: A Mechanized Theory of Regulatory State Synchronization in Isabelle/HOL: Introduction

-The application context is a regulatory state transition model based on the RCP (Regulatory Compliance Protocol) framework (arXiv:2603.29278)~\cite{kim2026rcp}, which systematizes 31 requirements from 15 global financial regulatory authorities into five regulatory states and seven regulatory actions.
+The application context is a regulatory state transition model based on the RCP (Regulatory Compliance Protocol) framework (arXiv:2603.29278)~\cite{kim2026rcp}, which systematizes 31 requirements from 15 global financial regulatory authorities into five principles; the five regulatory states and seven regulatory actions formalized here are distilled in this work from the framework's enforcement requirements.
 This paper introduces the regulatory state transition model self-contained; detailed regulatory justifications are deferred to~\cite{kim2026rcp}.

-All proof artifacts comprise four Isabelle/HOL theory files totaling 2,348 lines, building without \isa{sorry} or \isa{oops}.
-The artifacts have been submitted to the Archive of Formal Proofs (AFP) and are under editor review~\cite{kim2026afp}; they are publicly available on GitHub~\cite{oraclizer2026github}.
+The development comprises ten Isabelle/HOL theory files, building without \isa{sorry} or \isa{oops}: four base theories for the safety and liveness substrate, and six further theories developing the functor and its category laws, guarded bounded convergence, the synchronization-degree tower, the authenticated-data-structure coupling, an external instance, and a reusable proof-automation layer.
+The entry has been submitted to the Archive of Formal Proofs (AFP) and is under editor review~\cite{kim2026afp}; all artifacts are publicly available on GitHub~\cite{oraclizer2026github}.